contao/contao/core-bundle/UPGRADE.md

 Version 3.* to 4.0
 ------------------

+### Form field "headline"

+The form field "headline" has been removed in favor of the "explanation" field.

 ### FORM_SUBMIT

 Every form now appends its numeric ID to the `FORM_SUBMIT` parameter, so custom